cnguyen123/node_hostname_test/README.md

 ```bash
 ssh -L 8080:127.0.0.1:80 chanh@130.239.48.225
 ```
-We make sure that the tunnel is kept opening
+We make sure that the SSH session is kept opening while testing from the browser.

 Then either test with curl: